geotools/geotools/modules/unsupported/geoparquet/README.md

 ## How It Works

-Under the hood, this DataStore uses [DuckDB](https://duckdb.org/) and its Spatial and Parquet extensions to provide high-performance access to GeoParquet files.
+Under the hood, this DataStore uses [DuckDB](https://duckdb.org/) and its Spatial and Parquet extensions through the shared `gt-duckdb` module.
 DuckDB is an embedded analytical database that excels at reading and processing Parquet files.
 The implementation:

-1. Creates SQL views over GeoParquet files (local or remote)
+1. Uses the shared DuckDB integration provided by `gt-duckdb`
 2. Detects and manages Hive-partitioned datasets (directory structures with key=value patterns)
 3. Handles GeoParquet metadata parsing and schema detection
 4. Translates GeoTools filters to optimized SQL queries
 5. Converts spatial operations to DuckDB spatial functions
-6. Manages extension loading (spatial, parquet, httpfs)
+6. Manages the required DuckDB initialization internally through GeoTools

+The DuckDB execution layer is managed inside GeoTools.
+Public use of the generic DuckDB store is guarded by the GeoTools-side execution wrapper; GeoParquet uses the same shared infrastructure for its internal managed execution path.

 This implementation detail is abstracted away from the user, providing a clean GeoTools DataStore interface.